How Long Does It Take to Get Over Your Ex? Timeline & Truth

 This can be painful to watch.

-But you rarely see the full story of someone else’s interior life.
+But you rarely see the full story of another person’s interior life.

 Speed is not always the same as healing.